metauni/metauni.github.io/about/index.md

     Some high level principles and guidelines
 ---

-Metauni is a new institution of higher learning.
-It has been running since January 2021,
+Metauni is a new institution of higher learning, founded in early 2021.
+This is a working document which aims to explain what is going on here.

 ## Guiding principles